List of Bungo Stray Dogs characters: Atsushi Nakajima

 Named after Atsushi Nakajima.
-Belonged by Armed Detective Agency.
+Belonging to Armed Detective Agency.
 A young man who previously resided in an orphanage before being thrown out by his abusive caretakers under the claim of being "too old" after he turned eighteen.
 The impact of the abuse he went through severely traumatized him and drives his will to fight in order to find a reason to live.
-He is willing to risk his life for others and is extremely kind, likely because he wants to give others the kindness he never received in the orphanage.
-He slowly gains confidence as the series progresses.
-His enemy Akutagawa works with him only occasionally forming the bond called Shin Sokokou, over time his attraction grows wider.
-His ability, Beast Beneath the Moonlight (月下獣, Gekkajū), references Nakajima's work The Moon Over the Mountain (山月記, Sangetsuki), also known as Tiger Poet (人虎伝, Jinko-den).
+He is willing to risk his life for others and is extremely selfless, because he believes protecting others is what gives his lfie worth.
+He slowly gains more confidence as the series progresses.
+His ability, Beast Beneath the Moonlight (月下獣, Gekkajū), references Nakajima's short story The Moon Over the Mountain (山月記, Sangetsuki), also known as Tiger Poet (人虎伝, Jinko-den).
 It allows him to turn into a large white tiger with incredible strength, speed, regenerative capabilities, and durability.
 Initially, he had no control over it, and retained no memory of the events that occurred whilst transformed, but gradually learns how to utilize his ability properly and gain control over it.